-- Queensbury Site was added to boost vaccine availability in the Capital Region and areas north of Albany: - Prior to Queensbury site addition, the next site north of SUNY Albany was in Plattsburgh, 160+ miles away (2.5-hour drive from Albany). - The Queensbury Site is located near a critical transport route, the I-87 highway connecting upstate and downstate New York, facilitating access to vaccination across Capital Region and areas north of Albany.

-- Several socially vulnerable urban areas are within ~50 miles of the Queensbury Site, including: - Amsterdam 17,700 population - o Glen Falls - 14,700 population - Gloversville 14,700 population - The poverty rates in all three cities are well above the statewide average of 13%, with Amsterdam at 27.5%, Gloversville at 26.5%, and Glen Falls at 15.8%. - In addition, there are many rural census tracts with SVIs >0.5 (e.g., Census Tract 740, 880, 606 amongst others).
-In these areas, health infrastructure may be limited, highlighting the importance of facilitating vaccination to help control future COVID outbreaks. - Queensbury Site was added to adequately support these relatively poor, rural, and urban areas
+- Queensbury Site was reopened as a hybrid testing and vaccination site to boost testing and vaccine availability in the Capital Region andareas north of Albany: - Prior to Queensbury site addition, the next site north of SUNY Albany was in Plattsburgh, 160+ miles away (2.5-hour drive from Albany). - The Queensbury Site is located near a critical transport route, the I-87 highway connecting upstate and downstate New York, facilitating access to vaccination across Capital Region and areas north of Albany. - Several socially vulnerable urban areas are within ~50 miles of the Queensbury Site, including: - Amsterdam 17,700 population - o Glen Falls 14,700 population - Gloversville 14,700 population - The poverty rates in all three cities are well above the statewide average of 13%, with Amsterdam at 27.5%, Gloversville at 26.5%, and Glen Falls at 15.8%. - In addition, there are many rural census tracts with SVIs >0.5 (e.g., Census Tract 740, 880, 606 amongst others).
+In these areas, health infrastructure may be limited, highlighting the importance of facilitating vaccination to help control future COVID outbreaks. - The Queensbury site was added to adequately support these relatively poor, rural, and urban areas.